-We create opportunities for the public to participate and engage with the arts.
+At The Creative and Cultural Company, we create opportunities for the public to participate and engage with the arts.
 We support artists to develop an audience for their works, share their skills and enjoy feedback.
 We believe in democratising contemporary arts.
 We are enablers rather than gate keepers.
-Our team manage a number of Creative & Cultural art spaces, galleries, studios, stages, theatre spaces, training resources and rehearsal rooms in the North of England Including HIP (Hull International Photography) Gallery and our artists studios.
-We organise regular exhibitions and events including Hull International Photography Festival – HIP Fest
+Our team manage a number of Creative & Cultural art spaces, galleries, studios, stages, theatre spaces, training resources and rehearsal rooms in the North of England Including HIP (Hull International Photography) Gallery and our artists studios at Creative & Cultural Space 1.
+We organise regular exhibitions and events including Hull International Photography Festival – HIP Fest.

-Sometimes we host events like reCOGnition Festival, manage events or just organise areas/stages/processions at other peoples events e.g. the Drumming procession & finale for the Hull City Of Culture 1st Celebration 2014, The Sing & Tell Stage for Freedom Festival 2014 and the Giant Jack Frost float for the Hull Christmas Parade 2014.
+In previous years, we have hosted events like reCOGnition Festival.
+We also manage events or organise areas/stages/processions at other peoples events e.g. the Drumming procession & finale for the Hull City Of Culture 1st Celebration 2014, The Sing & Tell Stage for Freedom Festival 2014 and the Giant Jack Frost float for the Hull Christmas Parade 2014.
 We always have a number of exciting projects to work on and do project management for others.
 The World Drumming Network is now project managed by The Creative & Cultural Company and has thousands of enthusiastic members around the world.

 Originally started as a social enterprise CLG by our multi award winning duo: Hull based Community Arts Facilitator/BBC Radio Presenter & Percussionist Alan Raw (CEO) and Hull based Carnival Arts Leader/ Television Producer/Art Teacher & Creative Projects Manager Darren Squires (Creative Director).
 With their 50 years combined experience in the Creative & Cultural Sector.
 The not for profit company was able to build on the reputation of these founders with numerous existing clients.